 Programs submit evidence that showcase their strengths to meet the intention of the structural quality indicators as a part of their ABC Quality review in the SC Endeavors Registry.
-Once Programs are structural Quality Portfolio they can electronically upload appropriate documentation or evidence for each indicator.
+Once programs access their Structural Quality Portfolio they can electronically upload appropriate documentation or evidence for each indicator.